Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot [2019-2020 edition].

 Rhea’s map doesn’t show as many mills in Tennessee’s other counties, but I believe there were mills on rivers such as these all over Tennessee at that time.

 Chapter 18: Steamboats and Canals

-Click on the image to the right to blow up the map of the Erie Canal shown on page 85.
+Click on the image of the map to blow up the map of the Erie Canal shown on page 85.

-The image on the right (click on it to make it larger) shows the Erie Canal being used today.
+The last image (click on it to make it larger) shows the Erie Canal being used today.
 For more images such as this, check out the website www.eriecanal.org.